HaploidJS/haploidjs.github.io/docs/guide/getting-started.md

 ## Declare Sub-Apps

-Haploid.js is fully compatible with _single-spa_'s definition of sub-applications, so single-spa-vue*/\_single-spa-react* can continue to be used to encapsulate sub-applications without redundancy.
+Haploid.js is fully compatible with _single-spa_'s definition of sub-applications, so _single-spa-vue_/_single-spa-react_ can still be used to encapsulate sub-applications without redundancy.

-In the modern frontend development and operation environment, we recommend to play the bun application in ESM format, such as under vite:
+In the modern frontend development and operation environment, we recommend to bundle applications in ESM format, such as under vite:

 ```js
 // main.js